DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization

 \section{Method}

 \agp{ Our method achieves 3D reconstruction of solid objects from a small set of RGB images $\{I_{i}\}_{i=0}^{N-1}$ with very less visual overlap, where $N$ can be as less as 3 images and $I_{i} \in [0,1]^{H\times W\times 3}$.
-We assume that, the camera parameters, $p_{i}$, are known for all images and \q{$p_{i} \in \mathbb{R}^{6}$}, along with the intrinsic $K_{i} \in \mathbb{R}^{3\times3}$.
-Our approach is realized in two stages: (1) Learning a network for predicting shape templates (see Section \ref{subsec:1}), and (2) Leveraging the predicted templates, learning a volumetric surface reconstruction network with depth and SDF constraints (see Section \ref{subsec:2}).
+We assume that camera extrinsics and intrinsics are known for all the images.
+As shown in Figure \ref{fig:pipeline} our approach is realized in two stages: (1) Learning a network for predicting shape templates (see Section \ref{subsec:1}), and (2) Leveraging the predicted templates, learning a volumetric surface reconstruction network with depth and SDF constraints (see Section \ref{subsec:2}).